estherxpr/Covid-19-tracker/README.md

 # Covid-19-tracker
-A web app to track covid-19 cases
+A web app to track covid-19 cases.